-One big way that you can help make CERSI awesome is to help us offer strong programming that will appeal to a range of people.
+One big way you can help make CERSI awesome is to help offer strong programming that will appeal to a range of people.
 The leader of a morning seminar or afternoon workshop will receive a campership/fee waiver of $300.
 Two or more leaders may split the campership.
 Questions should be directed to the workshop coordinator at [email protected].

 If you have an idea or passion you’d like to share, please submit a proposal.
 Use the same application form for both Morning and Afternoon proposals.
-Applications for CERSI 2023 have already been accepted and applications are closed.
+Applications usually close Oct 30 of preceding year.

 Morning seminars meet Monday to Friday for 75 minutes.
 They can be learning-based or activity-based, and topics might be spiritual, practical, physical, intellectual, gustatory, artsy, musical, or more!